MASS FOR THE ENDANGERED

 “Agnus Dei”

-Six-part visual “Cathedral of the Cosmos” created with composer Sarah Kirkland Snider and writer Nathaniel Bellows.
+Mass For the Endangered is a six-part visual “Cathedral of the Cosmos” created with composer Sarah Kirkland Snider and writer Nathaniel Bellows.
 Drawing from sacred geometry, manuscript illumination, ecological symbolism, and early animation devices, the project constructs a visual liturgy for endangered life on Earth.

 Originally commissioned by Trinity Church Wall Street, the recording features the English vocal ensemble Gallicantus conducted by Gabriel Crouch.
 NPR says: "Through her smart and resplendent exploration of age-old musical forms, Snider's eco-inspired Mass for the Endangered is a blast from the past that resonates profoundly in the present."